Laneast, St Sidwell & St Gulvat Church

 The name of the village tells us that there was an early Christian monastery, or 'lan' founded here and dedicated to St Just.
 There are no obvious remains of an early church, but we know that a Norman church stood here, built on a cruciform plan.
 The pinnacled west tower was completed in 1436, along with the south porch and south aisle.
-Before that year the residents of Laneast were forced to bury their dead at St Stephens by Launceston, 8 miles away.
+Before that year the residents of Laneast were forced to bury their dead at St Stephen's by Launceston, eight miles away.

 The dual dedication is something of a mystery.
-When the church was rededicated in 1436 by Bishop Lacy the parishioners were instructed to keep the feast of St Sativola (Sidwell), an 11th century saint from Exeter.
+When the church was rededicated in 1436 by Bishop Lacy the parishioners were instructed to keep the feast of St Sativola (Sidwell), an 11th-century saint from Exeter.
 But where does Gulval come in?
 It is probably the result of a clerical error, confusing Laneast with the parish of Lanestly, near Penzance, which was also known as Gulval.

 Historic highlights include the original medieval font, in the Altarnun style, with large heads at each corner of the large, square granite bowl and oversized flowers between.

-Several fragments of medieval glass have survived, including a likenes of St Etheldreda of Ely, recognisable by her crown and bishop's staff.
+Several fragments of medieval glass have survived, including a likeness of St Etheldreda of Ely, recognisable by her crown and bishop's staff.
 Another fragment depicts St Christopher and the Christ child, and there is also a Crucifixion scene.

 There are several interesting historic memorials, including that of John Couch Adams, the astronomer credited with discovering the planet Neptune.
 Adams was born in the parish at Lidcott, and you can learn more about his life and career in the Lawrence House Museum in Launceston.

-Perhaps the most impressive feature are 38 late medieval carved bench ends and a reading desk of the same period.
+Perhaps the most impressive feature is 38 late medieval carved bench ends and a reading desk of the same period.
 Look for the carvings of a rose and a cockerel, the symbol of Launceston Priory.

 The pulpit is 16th century.
 Religious reformer John Wesley must have enjoyed preaching from it, for he did so on six different occasions.
 Another famous name to preach from the pulpit was Rev. Sabine Baring Gould, famous as an antiquarian and as the author of the hymn 'Onwards Christian Soldiers'.